fomightez/rnaseq_wang/README.md

 Contents
 --------

-Complete Linux-based container for all command line processing as directed in
+Complete Linux-based container for all command line processing as directed in:

 Using RNA-seq for Analysis of Differential Gene Expression in Fungal Species.
 Wang C, Schröder MS, Hammel S, Butler G.